 Norton Shorts for College Courses

 W. W. Norton & Company inaugurates a new century of visionary independent publishing with Norton Shorts.
-Written by leading-edge scholars, these eye-opening books deliver bold thinking and fresh perspectives in under two hundred pages.
+Written by leading-edge scholars, these eye-opening books deliver bold thinking and fresh perspectives in fewer than 200 pages.

-A perfect fit for college courses, each Norton Shorts title features resources to help instructors enrich their course material.
-Browse by discipline and request your digital examination copy below.
+A perfect fit for college courses, each Norton Shorts title features resources to help instructors enrich course material.
+Browse by discipline and request a digital examination copy below.

-Now Available in Paperbacks for Fall 2024 Courses
+Now Available in Paperbacks for Spring 2025 Courses

 Wild Girls